Running Tests

 Here’s a full Python script that executes all tests in a scenario:

 """Run Voxli tests against your chatbot or AI agent.1.
 Create a test run2.
 Get all tests for the scenario3.
-Simulate each test"""import osimport timeimport requestsdef poll_next_message(endpoint: str, headers: dict, timeout: int = 30) -> str | None:start_time = time.time()while True:response = requests.post(endpoint, headers=headers)response.raise_for_status()data = response.json()if data["ready"]:return None if data.get("end_chat") else data["message"]if time.time() - start_time > timeout:raise TimeoutError("Timed out waiting for message")time.sleep(1)# --- Configuration ---api_key = os.getenv("VOXLI_API_KEY")base_url = os.getenv("VOXLI_API_URL", "https://api.voxli.io")scenario_id = os.getenv("VOXLI_SCENARIO_ID")agent_id = os.getenv("VOXLI_AGENT_ID")headers = {"Authorization": f"Bearer {api_key}"}# 1.
+Simulate each test"""import osimport timeimport requestsdef poll_next_message(endpoint: str, headers: dict, timeout: int = 30) -> dict | None:"""Poll next-message until the tester is ready or the chat ends.Returns None when the chat is over, otherwise a dict with either a`message` (free text) or an `action` (an ActionInvocation) field."""start_time = time.time()while True:response = requests.post(endpoint, headers=headers)response.raise_for_status()data = response.json()if data["ready"]:if data.get("end_chat"):return Nonereturn {"message": data.get("message"), "action": data.get("action")}if time.time() - start_time > timeout:raise TimeoutError("Timed out waiting for message")time.sleep(1)# --- Configuration ---api_key = os.getenv("VOXLI_API_KEY")base_url = os.getenv("VOXLI_API_URL", "https://api.voxli.io")scenario_id = os.getenv("VOXLI_SCENARIO_ID")agent_id = os.getenv("VOXLI_AGENT_ID")headers = {"Authorization": f"Bearer {api_key}"}# 1.
 Create a test runrun = requests.post(f"{base_url}/runs/", headers=headers, json={"scenario": scenario_id,"agent": agent_id,"status": "running"}).json()run_id = run["id"]# 2.
 Get all tests for this scenariotests = requests.get(f"{base_url}/scenarios/{scenario_id}/tests", headers=headers).json()["data"]# 3.
 Simulate each testfor test in tests:# 3a.
 Create a test result entryresult = requests.post(f"{base_url}/test-results/", headers=headers, json={"test": test["id"],"run": run_id,"agent": agent_id}).json()result_id = result["id"]generate_endpoint = f"{base_url}/test-results/{result_id}/next-message"conversation_endpoint = f"{base_url}/test-results/{result_id}/conversation"# 3b.
-Get first message from Voxlitester_message = poll_next_message(generate_endpoint, headers)# 3c.
-Conversation loopwhile tester_message is not None:# TODO: Replace with your agent's responsestart = time.monotonic()agent_response = "The meaning of life is 42."response_time_ms = round((time.monotonic() - start) * 1000)# 3d.
+Get first turn from Voxliturn = poll_next_message(generate_endpoint, headers)# 3c.
+Conversation loopwhile turn is not None:# TODO: Replace with your agent's responsestart = time.monotonic()if turn.get("action"):# Tester invoked a registered action instead of typing.
+Apply# it in your system, then record the chatbot's follow-up.agent_response = your_agent.apply_action(turn["action"]["name"],turn["action"].get("arguments", {}),)else:agent_response = your_agent.process(turn["message"])response_time_ms = round((time.monotonic() - start) * 1000)# 3d.
 Record agent response (include metadata for performance tracking)requests.post(conversation_endpoint,headers=headers, json={"type": "message","content": agent_response,"metadata": {"responseTime": response_time_ms,"inputTokens": input_tokens,"outputTokens": output_tokens,"cost": cost,}})# 3e.
-Get next message from Voxlitester_message = poll_next_message(generate_endpoint, headers)print(f"Test run {run_id} completed.")
+Get next turn from Voxliturn = poll_next_message(generate_endpoint, headers)print(f"Test run {run_id} completed.")

 How It Works